xenserver/win-xennet/INSTALL.md

 of the XenBus driver.
 The DeviceID of the PCI device to which it is bound is echoed in the VEN_ substring of the devices it creates and this in turn is echoed through by XenVif.
-Hence only one of the above three variants will be present.
+Hence only one of the above three variants will be present, although there will be an instance for every VIF (backend).

-To install the driver on your target system, copy the contents of the xenvif subdirectory onto the system, then navigate into the copy, to either the x86 or x64 subdirectory (whichever is appropriate), and execute the copy of dpinst.exe you find there with Administrator privilege.
+To install the driver on your target system, copy the contents of the xennet subdirectory onto the system, then navigate into the copy, to either the x86 or x64 subdirectory (whichever is appropriate), and execute the copy of dpinst.exe you find there with Administrator privilege.